wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msidentity-application-types/includes/3-exercise-single-page-applications.md

 ```

 > [!NOTE]
 > The remainder of this exercise instructs you to add code to this **index.html** file.
-Pay close attention where you add the code using the using the two `TODO:` comments for placement.
+Pay close attention where you add the code using the two `TODO:` comments for placement.

 Add the following function to the **index.html** file immediately before the `// TODO: add FUNCTIONS before this line` comment that will configure the welcome message for the page: